Student2Pro/HullGMP.jl/README.md

 ## Example Usage

+Create and edit a .jl file, for example, https://github.com/Student2Pro/HullGMP.jl/blob/master/test/runtime1.jl, which also contains the experiments settings in the paper.

-Write a .jl file then run it using julia client.
-For example, https://github.com/Student2Pro/HullGMP.jl/blob/master/test/runtime1.jl.
+Then run it using julia client.